-Tests 25%
+Tests 30%

-There will two tests, each worth 12.5%, focusing on the topics we will discuss in class.
-Test I is scheduled for February 26 and Test II is scheduled for April 9.
+There will two tests, each worth 15%, focusing on the topics we will discuss in class.
 The format of the tests and their specific content will be discussed in class.

-Final project 25%
+Final project

-For the final project, you will have to design a task cycle for a language class incorporating the pedagogical elements that we will work on throughout the term.
-In addition, you will have to submit a critical description and analysis of your task cycle.
-The final project is due on April 23.
+For the final project, you will have to design a task sequence for a language class incorporating the pedagogical elements that we will work on throughout the term.
+In addition, you will have to submit a critical description and analysis of your task sequence.
 Further details and guidelines will be discussed in class.

-Task comparison 10%
+Task comparison 15%

 For this assignment, you will receive examples of tasks that you will have to compare and critically analyze on the basis of the features of tasks that we will discuss in class.
-This assignment is due on February 7.
 Further details and guidelines will be discussed in class.